OldGamesCracking/oldgamescracking.github.io/_games/zoo_tycoon_2.md

 That's it.
 I hope there are no late checks in the game, but upon playing for a few minutes, I could not find anything unusual.<br><br>

+By the way: Age of Empires III - and probably some others - can be cracked in the exact same manner.

 * * *